 Get in Touch with NAME

 Initial Coin Offerings (ICOs) is a method where a company looking to raise capital can sell cryptocurrency to investors in the form of tokens.
-CSB Fintech provide expert advise on ICOs regulatory and compliance matters and assist clients who wish to launch a token sale.
+CSB Fintech provide expert advice on ICO Regulations and Compliance matters and assist clients who wish to launch a token sale.

 Establishment of ICOs in Malta

-The Virtual Financial Assets Act, was enacted on the 1st of November, 2018 and the subsequent chapters to the Virtual Financial Assets Rule Book were issued.
-In relation to Initial Coin Offerings (ICOs) the Malta Financial Services Authority published a specific chapter in relation to Issuers of Virtual Financial Assets.
+The Virtual Financial Assets Act, was enacted on the 1st November 2018 and the subsequent chapters to the Virtual Financial Assets Rule Book were issued.
+In relation to Initial Coin Offerings (ICOs) the Malta Financial Services Authority published a specific chapter in relation to Issuers of Virtual Financial Assets, establishing Malta as one of the pioneers of ICO Regulations.

 Malta ICO Setup